microsoft/vstest-docs/RFCs/0033-Hierarchy-TestCase-Property.md

 The `Hierarchy` test case property represents the text strings used to display the test in the Visual Studio Test Explorer window.

-* The property must be a string array with 4 elements.
-If the property is null, or missing or doesn't have 4 elements then it is is ignored.
+* The property must be an array of strings with 4 elements.
+If the property is null, missing or doesn't have 4 elements then it is is ignored as invalid.
 * The element values are arranged as `[TestGroup, Class, Namespace, Container]`, which is the reverse of the order of display in the Test Explorer. i.e. Container is the top level node, Namespace is next, etc...
 Each TestCase is coalesced into a tree using the following order from the root. `Container`, `Namespace`, `Class`, `TestGroup`, `DisplayName`.
 * If `TestGroup` is the same for all tests under a particular `Class`, then the `TestGroup` level is omitted from the hierarchy.
 * `Container` usually represents the project name or the assembly name.
 * `Namespace` represents the namespace containing the test suite (or a suitable semantic equivalent).
-* `Class` normally represents the test suite.
+* `Class` normally represents the display name of the test suite.
 * `TestGroup` typically represents the method that implements a particular test or set of tests (if data-driven).
+If a test is not data-driven, then the TestGroup could be the same as the `DisplayName`.
 * `DisplayName` is the name of a particular single test case.
+For data-driven tests, the `DisplayName` should include a representation of the parameters in order to distinguish the unique test case to the end user.
+If the test case is not data-driven, then there is no need to include the parameters as the method name would likely be sufficient.
+* In some cases `ClassName`, `TestGroup` and `Method` could represent generic methods or types.
+In that case, if possible, the text should reflect the "closed" or instantiated typename.
+For example the type `List<String>` is referenced in metadata as ``List`1`` and in the code as `List<T>`; both of these are "open" forms of the type because they do not specify the type of `T`.
+If at all possible, when displaying this data in these properties, the closed form (e.g. `List<String>, List<MyType>`) should be used.